Page last updated:

 - Component VMs: make up the platform’s infrastructure.

 - Host VMs: host your apps for the outside world.

-Within Pivotal Platform, the Diego system distributes the hosted app load over all of the host VMs, and keeps it running and balanced through demand surges, outages, or other changes.
+Within PAS, the Diego system distributes the hosted app load over all of the host VMs, and keeps it running and balanced through demand surges, outages, or other changes.
 Diego accomplishes this through an auction algorithm.

 For more information, see Diego Components and Architecture.

 To meet demand, multiple host VMs run duplicate instances of the same app.
 This means that apps must be portable.
 PAS distributes app source code to VMs with everything the VMs need to compile and run the apps locally.

 PAS includes the following with your app’s source code: